Hawaii’s Mauna Loa starts to erupt, sending ash nearby

-HONOLULU (AP) — Hawaii’s Mauna Loa, the world’s largest active volcano, began spewing ash and debris from its summit, prompting civil defense officials to warn residents on Monday to prepare in case the eruption causes lava to flow toward communities.
+HONOLULU (AP) — The world’s largest active volcano spewed some ash and lava Monday and officials warned residents of Hawaii’s Big Island to prepare for a possible larger eruption.

+The U.S. Geological Survey warned the island’s 200,000 residents that an eruption of Mauna Loa “can be very dynamic, and the location and advance of lava flows can change rapidly.”

-The eruption began late Sunday night in the summit caldera of the volcano on the Big Island following a series of closely spaced, fairly large earthquakes, Ken Hon, the scientist-in-charge at the Hawaiian Volcanos Observatory, said at an early morning news conference.
+The eruption began late Sunday night in the volcano on the Big Island following a series of closely spaced, fairly large earthquakes, said Ken Hon, the scientist-in-charge at the Hawaiian Volcanos Observatory.
 Magma moved to the surface, although lava flows were contained within the summit area and weren’t threatening nearby communities.

+There’s been a surge of development on the Big Island in recent decades — its population has more than doubled to 200,000 today from 92,000 in 1980 — and many newer residents weren’t around when Mauna Loa last erupted 38 years ago.

+Most of the people on the island live in the city of Kailua-Kona to the west of the volcano, which has about 23,000 people, and Hilo to the east, with about 45,000.
+Officials were most worried about several subdivisions about 30 miles to the south of the volcano, which are home to about 5,000 people.

-A time-lapse video of the eruption from overnight shows molten lava lighting up the caldera, moving across it like waves on the ocean.
+A time-lapse video of the eruption from overnight showed lava lighting up one area, moving across it like waves on the ocean.

-There have been some photos provided to the Hawaiian Volcano Observatory that suggest that the south end of the caldera has overflowed, causing some lava flows a few kilometers out of the caldera, Hon said.

-In some previous eruptions, lava has overflowed the caldera but never made it close to populated areas.
+The eruption migrated from the summit to the northeast rift zone, a notice from the U.S. Geological Survey said.
+A rift zone is where the mountain is splitting apart and the rock is cracked and relatively weak – making it easier for magma to emerge.

+The eruption Monday was feeding several lava flows, which were not threatening any downslope communities.
+All indications pointed to the eruption staying in the northeast hazard zone, the USGS statement said.

 “We don’t want to try and second guess the volcano,” Hon said.
 “We have to let it actually show us what it’s going to do and then we inform people of what is happening ASAP.”